-The Principals, Child Protection team leader and Counselors are responsible for ensuring the appropriate policies and procedures are in place regarding the protection of children and promoting the welfare of students.
+The Principals and Counselors are responsible for ensuring the appropriate policies and procedures are in place regarding the protection of children and promoting the welfare of students.
 They are not expected to be experts on child protection but are expected to take responsibility for the BCIS child protection policy, practice, procedures and professional development.